 I thought I’d share a few of the things I learned at #BTVSMD13:

-1. Stump or Actually Just Be Fabulous
+1. Stump or Just Be Fabulous

 I admit, I was a little put off by the amount of stumping for votes leading up to this year’s crowning of social media royalty.
 I don’t remember seeing as much of the “please vote for me for (insert awards name) now!” in years’ past.
 Something felt wrong about the whole thing – that the winners might be selected by people who weren’t regular social media users.
 But as a local small business owner, I couldn’t help getting caught up in it.
-Sadly, I stumped for VT Mommies for a VT Lifestyle award.
+I stumped for VT Mommies for a VT Lifestyle award.
 We didn’t win, and I was ok with that, because the winner, UVM Bored, is actually pretty social and represents the category well.
-And the truth is, that most of the awards actually did end up going to people/businesses that deserved them – whether they begged for votes or not.
+And the truth is, that most of the awards actually did end up going to people/businesses that deserved them – whether they asked for votes or not.
 I’m pleased to know that being awesome still counts.